 Students may bring lunch and purchase milk.
 Students should not bring glass containers.
 Soft drinks, or excessive amounts of candy should be avoided as it promotes unhealthy choices.
-Microwaves are limited and any mess made must be cleaned by the student.

 While in the cafeteria, students are expected to use the same manners required in the classroom.
 Loud voices, running, misusing food, kicking, grabbing, etc., are not considered good classroom behavior.
 Courtesy toward other students and cooperation with the teachers on duty are required at all times.
 Students in Grades K-5 have a half-hour of recess following their lunch.
 This allows plenty of time for physical exercise and less restricted behavior.